ukk-kategoria: Becoming a member

 • owns, alone or jointly with family members, at least 50% of the company in which he or she works without holding a managerial position (as an employee)

-In addition, the income on which the pension insurance for self-employed workers is based must be at least €15 128 per year.
+In addition, the income on which the pension insurance is based must be at least €15 481 per year.
 Simply owning a business or part of a business does not make you an entrepreneur

 Please contact our customer service, if you are unsure of your status as in unemployment security.